gzjiayi/gzjiayi/README.md

 I'm a fourth-year **Computer Engineering student** at the **University of Waterloo**.

 ### 🌟 About Me
-- 📖 Always excited to learn and grow in the field of software development
 - 💻 Learning the ins and outs of software development
 - 👥 Open to collaboration and new opportunities to learn
 - 🌟 Currently seeking Fall 2026 internships